fastapi-mvc/fastapi-mvc/CONTRIBUTING.md

 This project is made of two things:

-* Template: [cookiecutter template (`fastapi_mvc/template/*`)](https://github.com/fastapi-mvc/fastapi-mvc/tree/master/fastapi_mvc/template) from which projects are generated.
+* Package: fastapi-mvc - implementation, tests, etc.
-* Package: fastapi-mvc - implementation, tests, etc. Everything except `fastapi_mvc/template` directory.
+* Project Template: [fastapi-mvc/cookiecutter](https://github.com/fastapi-mvc/cookiecutter) from which new projects are generated.

 Both package and template have their own tests and checks.
-However, since template isn't a valid Python code until its generated, all checks are done on the default (full) generated project.
+However, since template isn't a valid Python code until its generated, all checks are done on the default (full) generated project in [fastapi-mvc/cookiecutter CI workflow](https://github.com/fastapi-mvc/cookiecutter/actions/workflows/main.yml).

 ### Style guide